 The Foundation for Grieving Children, Inc. is the first national public charity whose mission is to raise funds and provide grants to community-based organizations which assist, educate, counsel and comfort grieving children, teens, young adults and their families after the death of a loved one through any circumstances.

 She was honored by the New York State Senate Legislative Resolution for her work with Survivors of Homicide Victims, was profiled in the New York Daily News, and featured in newspaper articles in the New York Daily News, Newsday, and the Orlando Sentinel.
 She has also been quoted in O (Oprah’s) Magazine, Washington Post, USA Today, Chicago Tribune, and others.
 She has written articles and blogs for numerous sites on the web and print magazines.
-She has also appeared on radio and television shows including CBS’s Up to the Minute, News 12 Long Island, Ask the Doctor (NYU Medical Center Radio), To Your Good Health Radio, The Michael Dresser Show and many others.
+She has also appeared on numerous podcasts, radio and television shows including CBS’s Up to the Minute, News 12 Long Island, Ask the Doctor (NYU Medical Center Radio), To Your Good Health Radio, The Michael Dresser Show and many others.

 She has presented workshops at numerous Parents of Murdered Children national conferences, the World Gathering of Bereavement, and grieving children conferences.
 She also served as press spokesperson for POMC conferences where she would write and distribute press releases and was interviewed by local news, radio and print media.